bytecodealliance/rfcs/accepted/exception-handling.md

    `try_call` but instead of taking a static `ir::FuncRef`, it takes a function signature immediate and dynamic function address operand value.

+Additionally, the argument to a block call is extended from being just an `ir::Value` to being an `enum` of either

+* an `ir::Value`,
+* the `i`th return of the block call's associated `try_call[_indirect]` instruction (for normal return paths),
+* or the `i`th exception payload value of the block call's associated `try_call[_indirect]` (for exceptional return paths).

+This allows accessing a `try_call[_indirect]`'s normal and exceptional values *only* from within the control-flow path where those values are defined.
+It prevents an exception's landing pad from attempting to use the function's normal return values, for example.
+The normal return values and exception payload values are logically defined *on the control-flow edge*, so making them accessible only within the `try_call[_indirect]` instruction's edges to other blocks matches those semantics.
+The `try_call[_indirect]` instruction cannot define these values itself, for example, because then the defs for both normal return values and exceptional payload values would dominate -- and therefore be "usable" from -- both the normal and exceptional successor blocks.

 These new instructions have many immediates and operands.
 Likely more than will naively fit in an `ir::InstructionData`.
 We leave the exact